-Currently, all the evidence shows that fiber may be the most important factor in a diabetic dog diet.
+Currently, scientific evidence shows that fiber may be the most important factor in a diabetic dog diet.
 Fiber can be found in many fruits and most vegetables; it will also help with digestion of foods.
 Fiber slows down gastric emptying, as well as the digestion of carbs, which in turn slows down the release of glucose and prevents rapid spikes of blood sugar levels.
 In most cases, moderate amounts of fiber are enough for dogs with diabetes.

 When it comes to fats, the safest bet is to feed your diabetic dog to a low-fat diet, based on most recent research.
 Choose foods that are high in omega-3 fatty acids or add some fish oil supplements into your homemade diabetic dog food meals, because they can help in decreasing blood lipid levels and inflammation, and they can also help in regulation of the immune system.
 Fish and fish oils are the best sources of these acids.

-Structuring a Diet for Diabetic Dog
+Structuring a Diet for Diabetic Dogs

 What to Feed a Diabetic Dog

 Some fruits and berries are good in very small amounts because they contain a large number of antioxidants and some fiber.
 However, they are high in natural sugars (and high GI) and will spike glucose levels, so use moderation.
-Probiotic supplements and yogurt should be a regular part of your dog’s diet because they can help with digestion.

-Green, leafy vegetables are ideal for dogs with diabetes because they are high in fiber and low in fat and calories.
+Green leafy vegetables are ideal for dogs with diabetes because they are high in fiber and low in fat and calories.
 Vegetables like broccoli, celery, kale, asparagus can be included in a diabetic dog diet.
 Carrots and sweet potatoes are also good for your dog’s digestion, but only in moderation since they contain higher amounts of sugars (high GI).